wangziqi2016/matplotlib-c/README.md

 supported.

-You would expect the plotting script to be imperative: Instead of detailing every single step to generate the plot, you simply express the basic structure and plotting parameters using one of the three types of statements.
+You would expect the plotting script to be imperative: Instead of detailing every single step to generate the plot, you simply express the basic structure and parameters using one of the three types of statements.
 The plotting backend will then compute coordinates and plotting arguments, generate the Python source code compatible with matplotlib, and call Python interpreter to eventually materialize the drawing.
 Users only need to memorize a small subset of concepts compared with what is in matplotlib.
 In addition, low-level concepts such as bars, texts and legends are highly abstracted